ouaibsky/muzio26/README.md

 # History
 * This code is a spinoff of great contribution done by [Cine-Lights](https://www.youtube.com/channel/UCOG6Bi2kvpDa1c8gHWZI5CQ)
-* It has been tuned to fit [Muzio26 packeg](https://www.kickstarter.com/projects/1936020118/muzio-music-visualization-animated/description), a nawesome VU metter based on top of CineLights code.
+* It has been tuned to fit [Muzio26 packeg]. (https://www.kickstarter.com/projects/1936020118/muzio-music-visualization-animated/description), an awesome VU metter based on top of CineLights code.
 * But it can re-used for any setup with an arduino and a LED strip.